CRwatchdog

 The Best Rowing Machines Recommended by Consumer Reports

 Consumer Reports listed these top six best rowing machines with scores garnered from a very specific set of criteria to help you make the best possible choice.
-Note that price is somehow relative to the rating, but it doesn’t necessarily mean that you have to buy the most expensive option to get a good workout.
-What’s common between these models regardless of the price is their top-notched user safety ratings which Consumer Reports themselves evaluated.
+Note that price is relative to the rating, but it doesn’t necessarily mean you have to buy the most expensive option to get a good workout.
+What’s common between these models, regardless of the price, is their top-notch user safety ratings, which Consumer Reports themselves evaluated.

 WaterRower A1 Home (72) – $900